asyncapi/github-action-for-cli/README.md

 - name: Generating Markdown from my AsyncAPI document
   id: generation
   uses: asyncapi/github-action-for-generator@v1
-- name: Another step where I want to know what files were generated so I can pass it to another step and process them forward if needed
-  run: echo '${{steps.generation.outputs.files}}'
 ```

 ### Example workflow with publishing generated HTML to GitHub Pages